ross-wgh/blackjack_simulation/README.md

 # blackjack_simulation
-Program determines the probability of winning a hand in blackjack given the sum of the first two cards dealt
+Program determines the probability of winning a hand in blackjack given the sum of the first two cards dealt.

+Probability is when you chose to hit on any sum less than 17.
+(Not the most optimized way of playing)

-Program contains all the rules and conditions of blackjack
+Program contains all the rules and conditions of blackjack.

 The number of occurences for each sum of the first two cards is not equivalent.
-A sum such as 15 will have more occurences than a sum of four as there are more possible combinations
+A sum such as 15 will have more occurences than a sum of four as there are more possible combinations.

-21 is not 100% because it accounts for probability of dealer also getting a blackjack in first hand
+21 is not 100% because it accounts for probability of dealer also getting a blackjack in first hand.

-Getting two aces in first two cards equals a sum of 12
+Getting two aces in first two cards equals a sum of 12.
+Otherwise an ace in the first two cards equals 11.

 Cards are psuedo-randomly generated